Merck KGaA (OTCMKTS:MKGAF) Shares Gap Down - Should You Sell?

-Merck KGaA (OTCMKTS:MKGAF - Get Free Report) shares gapped down before the market opened on Thursday .
-The stock had previously closed at $139.41, but opened at $135.0480.
-Merck KGaA shares last traded at $134.7960, with a volume of 133 shares traded.
+Merck KGaA (OTCMKTS:MKGAF - Get Free Report)'s share price gapped down prior to trading on Wednesday .
+The stock had previously closed at $143.29, but opened at $133.9190.
+Merck KGaA shares last traded at $138.9610, with a volume of 141 shares changing hands.

 (Get Free Report